thirdgen88/ignition-docker/docs/README.md

 Upgrading Ignition versions is now supported!
 If you have your container bound with a named volume to `/var/lib/ignition/data` (as described above), upgrading to a newer container is now just a matter of stopping/removing the existing container, and starting a new container against a newer image.
 Just make sure to connect the same volume to the new container and the entrypoint script will handle running the upgrader and conduct any additional provisioning actions automatically.

 Note:  If you attempt to start a container bound to a newer-version image, an error will be produced and the container will not start.
 Upgrades are supported, and downgrades are disallowed (as expected).

-## How to set Gateway Timezone

-To set the gateway timezone, simply add a `TZ` environment variable to the container:

-    $ docker run -p 8088:8088 -v my-ignition-data:/var/lib/ignition/data \
-        -e GATEWAY_ADMIN_PASSWORD=password \
-        -e TZ="America/Chicago"
-        -d kcollins/ignition:latest

-Once the gateway starts, you should be able to see the designated local time in the _Environment_ section of the Gateway Status Overview Webpage.

 ## Multi-Architecture Builds